Student Advisement FAQs

 Advisors' offices are located in their curricula area; i.e. a Radiologic Technology advisor would be located in the Science and Technology Division area.
 You can check with the Division Office regarding advisor locations.
 You will also receive notification about two weeks before the start of Advance Registration (selecting classes for the next semester) that contains your advisor's name and his or her office location.

-If your time schedule is different from your advisor, leave the advisor a note on their door or a voice mail.
+If your availability is different from your advisor, send them an email or leave a voicemail message.
+Directory information is available on the NCCC website under resources at the bottom of the home page.
 If they do not get back with you check with the Division Office for your major to make sure they are not out ill or had an emergency.

-You do not have an assigned advisor, but if you need assistance, you can call 614-6490 or make an appointment to see a counselor in Student Development (A-131).
+You do not have an assigned advisor, but if you need assistance, you can call (716-614-6229) or e-mail (email@example.com) to make an appointment to meet with Caitlin Wetherwax, Non-Mat Success Coach/Advisor (A-201).

-Students wanting to request a change of advisor should fill out a Change of Advisor form in Student Development (A-131).
+Students wanting to request a change of advisor should fill out a Change of Advisor form in Student Resource Center (A-144).
 All changes are kept confidential, but you may be asked to explain why you are requesting a change.

 If a student is interested in getting a seat in a closed class, they would have to contact the Division Chair for the course.
 It is also recommended that the student keep checking Banner Web to see if a seat has become available.
 The student may also want to select an alternate class because getting into a closed class is not always an option.

 Degree evaluation is a program evaluation process offered in Degree Works.
 It is an essential tool for academic advisement.
-Degree evaluation (often referred to as degree audit) allows advisors and students to see how completed and currently registered credits apply to a specific program and view what courses are still needed to complete the program.
+Degree evaluation allows advisors and students to see how completed and currently registered credits apply to a specific program and view what courses are still needed to complete the program.

-The Registration and Records office bases graduation eligibility on a satisfied degree audit.
-If a student files for graduation and all requirements are not fulfilled (based on the degree audit) the student's advisor will be contacted by the Registrar.
+The Registration and Records office bases graduation eligibility on a satisfied degree evaluation.
+If a student files for graduation and all requirements are not fulfilled (based on the degree evaluation) the student's advisor will be contacted by the Registrar.

 Students are encouraged to run a degree evaluation after registration each semester to verify that selected courses are appropriate choices toward their program completion.
-Students can contact Registration and Records (A-201) or Student Development (A-131) for assistance on running a degree evaluation.
+Students can contact Registration and Records (A-201) or Student Resource Center (A-144) for assistance on running a degree evaluation.
 To access Degree Works::

 - At the bottom of the NCCC homepage, under Students, choose Degree Evaluation